ashlynn4567/Zoo-Keeper/README.md

 - CSS
 - JavaScript
 - Node.js
+- Express.js

 ## Future Development

 In the future, I would like to add the following improvements:

+- There is a current known bug that does not allow users to properly add a new animal.
+- I would like to change the layout of the zookeepers page so that the form appears on the left side reliably like the animals page does.
 - A feature that allows users to filter or search the zookeepers.
 - A better database implementation other than a json file.